 Encourage the member to seek help before they default on a debt.
-Options include talking to credit providers to organise an extension or a repayment arrangement under hardship provisions, and talking to a free financial counsellor.
+Options include contacting:

-One really important reason to stay on top of debt and pay bills on time is the effect it can have on your credit report.
+One really important reason for members to stay on top of debts and pay bills on time is the effect it can have on their credit rating.
 This is something that everyone should be aware of.
 A black mark on your credit report can affect your ability to have services connected and borrow money in the future.

-Your credit report is a comprehensive report on your credit history.
-It lists personal details and information about the credit products you currently have or you’ve had, or applied for, in the last 2 years, and whether you have missed any payments or defaulted.
+Your credit report is a comprehensive record of your credit history.
+It lists personal details, information about the credit products you currently have, and any credit you’ve had, or applied for, in the last 2 years.
+It also lists any missed or partial payments.

 Sometimes the best way to help a fellow ADF member is to refer them to an appropriate external service.

-This is a free service which can help members with personal and family financial matters and make sure the member is getting all their Government entitlements.
+This is a free service which can help members with personal and family financial matters and make sure the member is getting all the Government benefits they are entitled to.
 The service can be accessed over the phone or face-to-face.
-Members can find out more information at www.humanservices.gov.au or call 132 300 to make an appointment.
+Members can find out more information on the Human services website or call 132 300 to make an appointment.

 Financial counsellors help people in serious financial difficulty.
 It’s a free service that can help a member manage their immediate crisis and develop strategies to help prevent future problems.
-This can assist someone in financial difficulty remain independent and take back control of their financial affairs.
-You can help the member find a financial counsellor in their area at www.financialcounsellingaustralia.org.au.
+They can advocate for the member and assist them to remain independent and take back control of their financial affairs.

-Financial advisers can help members set and achieve financial goals, choose investments and manage their money.
-They charge fees for their services.
+Financial advisers help people set and achieve financial goals, choose investments, and manage their money, for a fee.

 Advisers often charge fees based on a percentage of assets under management, which can lead to conflicted advice.
-ADF Consumer administers the ADF financial advice referral program, which is a list of financial advisers that have made an undertaking to Defence that they operate on a genuine fee-for-service basis, free from commissions and conflicts.
+The ADF Consumer Centre administers the ADF financial advice referral program, which is a list of financial advisers that have made an undertaking to Defence that they will operate on a genuine fee-for-service basis, free from remuneration based conflicts of interest.

-This list is not in any way a recommendation or endorsement of the advisers on this list, and members need to be aware that any relationship is between them and the adviser, and is a strictly private relationship that Defence is not a party to.
+This list is not a recommendation or endorsement of the advisers on this list, and members need to be aware that any relationship is between them and the adviser, and is a strictly private relationship that Defence is not a party to.